 - trying new things and taking part in new experiences, like attending meetings with NSPCC decision-makers

 Residentials are a really exciting opportunity to stay away from home in different parts of the UK, spend time with other members and take action.
 Each residential will happen over a weekend and NSPCC will cover the costs so that you can attend for free.
-On a residential you will get to.
+On a residential, you'll get to:

 - do lots of activities and workshops to get to know each other better as a team

 - take action on the topics that matter to you.
 This will involve meeting and working together in smaller groups and working with other young people who are not on the board to find out what their views are

 - develop your confidence and learn important skills like campaigning, public speaking and more!

 - play games and have fun in the evenings after a busy day.

 We ask that one parent/carer attends the first residential to learn about the Young People’s Board for change and your role.
 We will pay for them to attend with you

 It doesn’t cost anything to join.
 We will cover the cost of travel, accommodation and other expenses, like food, when you come to any in-person events and meetings.
 All of these details will be shared with you and your parent/carer before any meetings or events.